ykhli/mcp-light-control/README.md

 ## Remote API Setup

 This project supports controlling your Philips Hue lights remotely (from outside your local network) using the Hue Remote API.
-This allows you to control your lights from anywhere with an internet connection.
+This enables you to control your lights from anywhere with an internet connection.

 ### Getting Remote API Credentials